SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Experiments

-One pretrained score-matching motion prior can be reused to train multiple policies for different tasks, such as steering, target location and dodgeball, as show in \Cref{tab:loco_task_perf}.
-The score-matching motion prior is trained on a subset of the LaFAN1 dataset \citep{harvey2020robust}, containing unstructured running behaviors.
-The resulting policies achieve high task returns while producing natural gaits.
-As shown in \Cref{fig:heading,fig:lafan_loc}, the character can dynamically select and transition between suitable gaits from the prior, to maintain both task performance and motion naturalness.
-The \emph{Steering} policy automatically executes a backward jog when the facing direction opposes the target velocity and transitions to a forward jog once they align.
-It also learns lateral gaits, such as side-stepping and cross-stepping, without the need for an explicit motion planner.
-The policy trained with SMP also discovers human-like strategies in the \emph{Target Location} task.
-The character automatically slows down as it approaches the target.
-When the target is far away, the character transitions to a fast running behavior.
-These nuanced behaviors arise purely from the stationary score-matching motion prior combined with a simple target-distance task objective.
-No motion planner is required to explicitly select which gait the character should perform.
 SMP provides the policy with the flexibility to adapt behaviors in the dataset in order to create new skills for different tasks.
 In the challenging \emph{Dodgeball} task, agents trained with the locomotion prior spontaneously develop agile jumping and dodging skills, as shown in \Cref{fig:dodge}.
 These behaviors were not present in the original dataset, but they closely resemble real human strategies in dodgeball.
-In contrast, AMP fails on this task, potentially due to the instability of the adversarial objective when the required dodging skill deviates significantly from the reference dataset, which contains only locomotion motions.
-Policies trained using AMP with a frozen discriminator further fail to produce natural behaviors or achieve strong task performance across all tasks, indicating that adversarial priors cannot be effectively reused, even for identical tasks.
+In contrast, AMP is unable to learn effective policies for this task, potentially due to the instability of the adversarial objective when the required dodging skill deviates significantly from the reference dataset, which contains only locomotion motions.
+Furthermore, policies trained using AMP with a frozen discriminator are unable to produce natural behaviors or achieve strong task performance across all tasks.
+This is because freezing and reusing the AMP discriminator to train new policies introduces severe out-of-distribution inputs for the discriminator.
+These out-of-distribution inputs can lead to incorrect reward values that cause the policy to adopt behaviors that are ill-suited for the task.
+This suggests that adversarial priors cannot be effectively reused, even for identical tasks.
 In comparison, SMP allows a single pretrained motion prior to be reused across different policies and tasks.
-Moreover, as shown by the task return curves in \Cref{fig:task_return_curves}, a fixed score-matching motion prior also offers higher sample efficiency, consistently providing stable and informative guidance throughout reinforcement learning.
+Moreover, as shown by the task return curves in \Cref{fig:task_return_curves}, SMP tends to exhibit more sample-efficient training.
+This efficiency improvement may in part be attributed to the fixed reward model, which provides more stationary and stable guidance throughout the policy training process compared to the nonstationary reward model from AMP.